hyphaene/hexa/label.fixes.md

+DONE.
 [HIGH] cmd/gh/label/sync.go:54 + internal/gh/labels.go:26 – ReadGithubLabelsFromConfig bubbles up os.ReadFile/ReadYAMLField errors when .hexa.yml or github.labels is absent, so the new hw gh label sync command exits before the confirm prompt and never fetches labels on a fresh repo.
 Guard the “missing file/field” case and treat it as “no existing data” instead of an error.

-[HIGH] cmd/gh/label/sync.go:85 – config.GetProjectConfigPath still relies on os.Getwd(), so running the sync from a subdirectory will write .hexa.yml into that subdirectory rather than the repo root that git rev-parse --show-toplevel reports.
+DONE [HIGH] cmd/gh/label/sync.go:85 – config.GetProjectConfigPath still relies on os.Getwd(), so running the sync from a subdirectory will write .hexa.yml into that subdirectory rather than the repo root that git rev-parse --show-toplevel reports.
 That’s a regression now that the command persists data; please resolve through the git-root helper you already added (internal/git.GetRepoRootPath).

 [HIGH] alexandria (new symlink) – this introduces an absolute path to /Users/maximilien/... into the repo.
 It won’t exist on other machines and will break packaging; looks accidental and should be removed from the commit.